 Often the simplest things in life work the best.
-Companies often overdo their HR and management policies.
+Sometimes companies overdo their HR and management policies.

 Take example of Nordstrom, the 200+ location department store chain.
 For years, their Employee Handbook was a single 5-by-8-inch grey card with just 75 words: